-HÀ NỘI - Vietnamese stocks extended losses on Friday as panic selling flooded the market, following the sharp fall of large-cap stocks.
+HÀ NỘI — Vietnamese shares plunged on Monday as panic selling flooded the market, following surging COVID-19 cases, reinforcing fears of further economic pain from restrictions induced by the virus.